grz0zrg/fas/README.md

 * spectral (via STFT)

+There is also the [Faust](https://faust.grame.fr/) option which allow to import / write custom generators and effects built out of Faust DSP specification language and load them at runtime to extend FAS dynamically with custom DSP code.

 Other type of synthesis (Linear Arithmetic Synthesis, Vector synthesis etc.) may be supported out of the box by a combination of the methods above.

 There is also input channels which just play input audio so amplitude envelope, effects or second synthesis type can be applied.